Kansas City Auto Accident Lawyers

 Settling can skip the potentially long process of a court hearing and ensures a certain amount of payment.

 Going to court can take longer and it is always possible that a judge will rule against you, but you can often seek more money in court than the other party will offer as a settlement.
 You should definitely speak with a knowledgeable attorney before making any settlement decision.

 What About a Hit-and-Run, or If the Other Motorist Is Uninsured?

 In a situation in which you do not have insurance information for the other driver, or he is uninsured, you have a few options.
 If your insurance includes uninsured coverage, then you can file a claim with your own company to cover your expenses, up to the limit set by your policy.

 If you can find the other driver, then you can file a civil lawsuit to seek damages that are not covered due to his lack of insurance.
 A hit-and-run is also a criminal offense, which means law enforcement can pursue and help find the other driver.

 Other Types of Accidents

-Accidents can include a wide range of other vehicles and situations like large trucks, motorcycles, and even bicycles.
+Accidents can include a wide range of other vehicles like large trucks, motorcycles, and even bicycles.
 Most of the same laws apply in these situations, though insurance coverage can vary.
 When a commercial vehicle is involved, there may be more people or companies liable for damages depending on the specifics of your situation.
 No matter what, we handle:

 - Car accidents